 Let’s take the example of the 700 engaged Apple developers that developed and deployed iOS 10 within 2 years, while their 12,000 disengaged Microsoft counterparts took almost 5 years to roll out Vista.
 When employees are engaged, they are more productive, year after year, leading to a huge upper hand over the competition, as time goes on.

-Southwest Airlines is well known for its highly engaged employees who are known to go the extra mile to delight and comfort customers and motivate customer loyalty that is unconventional in the industry.
+Southwest Airlines is well known for its highly engaged employees who are known to go the extra mile to delight and comfort customers and motivate customer loyalty which is unconventional in the industry.
 Haven’t you heard of the flight attendant who amused passengers by rapping safety announcements?

 1. Measure engagement through peopleHum’s NPS and Engagement index analytics

-Executives can measure engagement by asking the right questions… and the traditional 50-question annual survey is not the only way to achieve this.
+Executives can measure employee engagement by asking the right questions… and the traditional 50-question annual survey is not the only way to achieve this.
 Industry pacesetter peopleHum has refined the approach to questions covering topics from workplace expectations to having a best friend in the office.
 Moreover, modules like employee voice, recognition, etc are adding the cherry on the top.
 More and more companies are thus using peoplehum’s modified version of the Net Promoter Score (NPS) and engagement index, which was originally devised to measure employee engagement.
 A few tweaks make the questions suitable for employees, giving you a snapshot figure for what percentage of respondents are passionate or active promoters of the business.

 2. Start from the top and work down into the details